 - Add the glitter.
 Immediately regret it when you watch your child rub the super fine glitter into their PJs, and hair.
 Send them onto the back porch to shake off.

 - Let dry.
-I always let the glue dry before shaking the excess glitter off.
+I always let the glue dry before shaking the excess glitter off your shape castle.

 Princess Books to read with Shape Castle Activity

 The Princess and the Pizza by Mary Jane and Herb Auch is really a cute re telling of the classic Princess and the Pea.
 They have modernized it and made it a little more feminist in the process, exactly my kind of book.
 The text is a little long for toddlers but my son sat through about half before wanting to go back and look at the illustration of the horse on the first page.
 The message is sweet, saying that a woman doesn’t need a man or marriage to attain her goals!
 Beware though it will make you crave pizza!